moxie-protocol/.github/profile/README.md

 ### Start building with Moxie

-Check out our official 📖 documentation [here](https://developer.moxie.xyz) to start building on top of Moxie protocol subgraphs & [contracts](https://github.com/moxie-protocol/contracts).
+Check out our official 📖 docs [here](https://developer.moxie.xyz) to start building on top of Moxie protocol subgraphs & [contracts](https://github.com/moxie-protocol/contracts).

 If you have any ❓ questions, you can reach out for help in the [/airstack Farcaster channel](https://warpcast.com/~/channel/airstack).